 We have entered into an investment advisory and management agreement with Saratoga Investment Advisors, LLC.
-We have also entered into a license agreement with Saratoga Investment Advisors, LLC, pursuant to which Saratoga Investment Advisors has agreed to grant us a non-exclusive, royalty-free license to use the name "Saratoga."
+We have also entered into a license agreement with Saratoga Investment Advisors has agreed to grant us a non-exclusive, royalty-free license to use the name "Saratoga."
 In addition, pursuant to the terms of the administration agreement, Saratoga Investment Advisors, LLC provides us with the office facilities and administrative services necessary to conduct our day-to-day operations.
 Mr. Oberbeck, our chief executive officer and president, is the primary investor in and controls Saratoga Investment Advisors, LLC.